 You don’t have to be a gym rat to tone your muscles and feel strong.
-With a few efficient moves under your belt, you can keep your health in check and whip that body into shape in no time!Training a few times a week can make a huge difference in quality of life Click To Tweet
+With a few efficient moves under your belt, you can keep your health in check and whip that body into shape in no time.

 Strong muscles = strong bones

-Normal aging is associated with a decline in muscle mass between 5 and 10 percent each decade after age 50.1 If nothing is done to replace the lost muscle mass, it can get replaced with fat.
-Strength and resistance training, however, can help reverse this downward trend and promote joint flexibility, increase bone density and better manage weight.2
+Normal aging is associated with a decline in muscle mass between 5 and 10 percent each decade after age 50 [i].
+If nothing is done to replace the lost muscle mass, it can get replaced with fat.
+Strength and resistance training, however, can help reverse this downward trend and promote joint flexibility, increase bone density and better manage weight [ii].

 Strength and resistance training and the cancer patient

 For the cancer patient, strength training is especially important, as many of the side effects of treatment affect the muscles and bones.
 Patients can experience muscle wasting or atrophy, reduced physical functioning, unfavorable changes in body composition, and/or depression and fatigue.
-Those side effects, coupled with a loss of appetite and a decrease in physical activity, can intensify muscular wasting and overall body strength.1
+Those side effects, coupled with a loss of appetite and a decrease in physical activity, can exacerbate muscular wasting and overall body strength [i].

 A few short bouts of resistance training a few times a week can make a huge difference in recovery and quality of life.